Azure-Samples/ms-identity-javascript-nodejs-tutorial/4-Deployment/README.md

 1. Find the key `redirectUri` and replace the existing value with the Redirect URI for ExpressWebApp-c3s1 app.
 For example, `https://msal-node-webapp1.azurewebsites.net/redirect`.
 1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of the ExpressWebApp-c3s1 project (by default `https://msal-node-webapp1.azurewebsites.net/redirect/`).
-1. Find the key `endpoint` (resources.webAPI.endpoint), and replace the existing value with your deployed web API's URI and endpoint, e.g. `https://msal-node-webapi1.azurewebsites.net/api`
+1. Find the key `resources.webAPI.endpoint` and replace the existing value with your deployed web API's URI and endpoint, e.g. `https://msal-node-webapi1.azurewebsites.net/api`

 ## Explore the sample

-1. Open your browser and navigate to your deployed client app's URI, for instance: `https://msal-nodejs-webapp1.azurewebsites.net/`.
+1. Open your browser and navigate to your deployed client app's URI, for instance: `https://msal-node-webapp1.azurewebsites.net/`.
 1. Click on the **sign-in** button located on the top right corner.
 1. Once you authenticate, click on the **Call web API** button at the center.